What is a community cat?

 Where do I get humane traps?

-The Humane Society of Washington County loans out humane traps for Trap-Neuter-Return with a refundable deposit.
+The Humane Society of Washington County loans out humane traps for Trap-Neuter-Return with a non-refundable deposit.

 How do I trap a community cat?